How to Add a Search Box to Slicers and Report Pages in Power BI

 Screenshot of a Vertical List slicer visual with search enabled

 The search box only becomes visible after clicking on the slicer.
 The search term is typed into Power BI in place of the dropdown box which becomes a search box that users can type into.
+The search box will automatically filter the results in the search results.

 Power BI Developers can extend the usefulness of Power BI with add-ons and custom visuals available through Microsoft App Source.
 To download custom visuals, click on the button at the bottom right of the Visualization Pane and select Get More Visuals.